Barrington United Methodist Church: Hough Street Church

 Once again, the congregation outgrew its facilities, and in 1925 plans were begun for a new church building.
 The Rev. H. L. Buthman, affectionately known as "Boots", was assigned to the church.
 A young man with fresh ideas, he quickly undertook a campaign to raise the necessary funds with a goal of raising $60,000.
 All was going according to plan until the Great Depression hit in 1929.
 The bank where the church's funds were held closed and Rev. Buthman fell gravely ill.
 When visited by parishioners, the young minister said that he was "ready to go" if it was his time, but that his only regret was that the building plans would be dropped and the new church would never be built or delayed for years.

 A group of men from the church moved quickly to purchase a vacant building formerly used by the Zion Branch of the Evangelical Church.
 The building had at one time been used to store automobiles.
 The building was purchased for $700, to be remodeled into a new Methodist church.
 Robert Work, a well known Chicago architect, examined the building, built in 1880, and found it sound, with heavy oak timbers and peg construction.
 The lines were good and he designed it in the colonial style.

 The old church originally faced Lincoln Street.
 A new foundation was built, and the whole church was lifted and moved to face Hough Street.
 The old bell was taken down from the Cook Street church and hung in the new belfry.
 The church was dedicated on January 25, 1931.
 As the membership grew, and more space was needed, two educational wings and a chapel were added, and class space was taken to build a balcony for additional seating.

-This Hough Street Church was known as “The Church in the Heart of the Community, with the Community at Heart” and out of its strong sense of service came many of the civil organizations and agencies that serve the area today.
+Hough Street Church was known as “The Church in the Heart of the Community, with the Community at Heart” and out of its sense of service came many of the civil organizations and agencies that serve the area today.